bravetechnologycoop/BraveSensor/firmware/README.md

 # Directories Outline

 boron-ins-fsm: is v4.0, the main long term stable release of BraveSensors firmware.
-It works on the Boron device and uses an INS Radar and IM21 door sensor.
+It works on the Boron device and uses an INS Radar and IM21 or IM24 door sensor.

 argon-ins-fsm: is v3.2, a backup version of the firmware where we are unable to use cellular connectivity and have to rely on wifi.
-It also uses an INS Radar and IM21 door sensor.
+It uses an INS Radar and IM21 door sensor.

 argon-setup-firmware: this is the initial setup firmware that is used to populate wifi credentials for the argon-ins-fsm firmware.